VISION FROM THE PROPHET AND COUNSEL FROM THE ELDERS: A Survey of Nevi'im and Ketuvim

 Hardcover, 367 pages

-KTAV Publishing House and the OU Press, and Urim Publications, 2013
+KTAV Publishing House, OU Press, Urim Publications, 2013

 In this survey of Neviim and Ketuvim, Rabbi Hayyim Angel achieves a rare combination of breadth and depth.
 While focusing on broad themes and universal messages, the treatment is far from superficial or perfunctory.
 Rabbi Angel presents one or more chapters on each book of Neviim, and Ketuvim, with each chapter analyzing in depth a representative aspect of the book.
 Using primarily peshat, the plain meaning of the text, Rabbi Angel marshals the Talmud and Midrash, traditional commentaries, and modern scholarship in expressing a view of Scripture that is creative as well as subtle and nuanced.
 With his direct and engaging style, Rabbi Angel conveys his erudition and wealth of knowledge to the reader in a most enjoyable fashion.

 About the Author:

 Rabbi Hayyim Angel teaches Tanakh to advanced undergraduate and rabbinical students at Yeshiva University and lectures widely. he has published over seventy scholarly articles, primarily on Tanakh, and is the author or editor of ten books.
 He previously served for seventeen years as Rabbi of Congregation Shearith Israel of New York.

 Praise for Vision from the Prophet and Counsel from the Elders: